February 19th 1999

-Ask Jessie to turn off the TV and said, “I’ve had a revelation, the words came to my mind, not a voice but almost as clear that said “You know while he was laying there and couldn’t talk and in so much pain, he was praying for you and our family to have a peace and comforting influence and would know it was his time to go”
+I asked Jessie to turn off the TV and stated with reverence: “I’ve had a revelation, the words came to my mind, not a voice but almost as clear as my senses heard: ‘You know while he was laying there and couldn’t talk and being in so much pain, he was praying for you and your family to have a peace and comforting wrapping like influence and would know it was his time to go.”

 I love you, I love you, and I will always love you and treasure the time we had together.
 I look forward to the time I can be with you.